 Teddy Bear Tea Party: teddy bear party activity ideas, tea party decor, and a tea party menu with links to recipes.

-Today I’d love to share the activities we did with the girls before we got down to the actual tea drinking…well lemonade for the girls.
+We had lots of fun teddy bear themed activities that we did with the girls before we got down to the actual tea drinking…well lemonade for the girls.

 Guess How Many Gummy Bears